Daily Retreat ceremony along Indo-Pak border cancelled: BSF

 -

-The daily Retreat ceremony held at the Attari-Wagah border front along the India-Pakistan border in Punjab has been "cancelled" for Friday, the BSF said.
+The daily Retreat ceremony held at the Attari-Wagah border front along the India-Pakistan border in Punjab was cancelled for Friday in view of IAF Wing Commander Abhinandan Varthaman's release by Pakistan at this frontier, the BSF said.

-A senior official of the force said the martial ceremony has been called off due to administrative requirements in the wake of IAF Wing Commander Abhinandan Varthaman's release post noon at this frontier.
+A senior official of the force said the martial ceremony was called off due to administrative requirements.

-The public will not be allowed in the ceremony area that is located in the Attari of Punjab along the Indo-Pak border, the BSF official said.
+Officials said it was estimated that over 20,000 people could gather on the Indian side to welcome IAF pilot and it could be a security nightmare.

-They said the decision has been taken in view of "military requirements" where Varthaman captured by Pakistani forces will be handed over to senior Indian Air Force officials.
+Hundreds of people had flocked the Attari border since early Friday morning to catch a glimpse of Abhinandan.
+Hence, it was decided to call the ceremony off on Friday so that nothing untoward happens.

 The Border Security Force (BSF) conducts the ceremony in coordination with their cross-border counterparts Pak Rangers.
 It involves lowering of the flags of the two countries along with foot stomping manoeuvres of the troops.